-- that the school's technical infrastructure is secure and is not open to misuse or malicious attack (See Appendix A) - that the school meets required online safety technical requirements and any Local Authority/MAT/other relevant body online safety guidance that may apply. - that users may only access the networks and devices through a properly enforced password protection policy.

-- the filtering of illegal, harmful appropriate content is up to date and secure. (see Appendix A) - that they keep up to date with online safety technical information in order to effectively carry out their online safety role and to inform and update others as relevant - that the use of the network and internet is regularly monitored in order that any misuse / attempted misuse can be reported to the Headteacher or Online Safety Lead / for investigation / action / sanction. - that monitoring software / systems are implemented and updated as agreed in school policies
+- that the school's technical infrastructure is secure and is not open to misuse or malicious attack (See Appendix A) - that the school meets required online safety technical - that users may only access the networks and devices through a properly enforced password protection policy. - the filtering of illegal, harmful appropriate content is up to date and secure. (see Appendix A) - that they keep up to date with online safety technical information in order to effectively carry out their online safety role and to inform and update others as relevant - that the use of the network and internet is regularly monitored in order that any misuse / attempted misuse can be reported to the Headteacher or E-Safety Coordinator / for investigation / action / sanction. - that monitoring software / systems are implemented and updated as agreed in school policies